 Introduction

-A capnograph measures how much carbon dioxide is present in the patients breath.
+A capnograph measures how much carbon dioxide is present in the patient’s breath.

 They are an essential piece of monitoring and you can find them in areas such as operating rooms, recovery, critical care, wards, and ambulances.